Proven-Paradox/shaper-system/Handbook.md

 Description: An unfocused barrage of projectiles covering a small area.
 This can represent sustained submachine gun fire, a grenade, launching flechettes from a clockwork device, and the like.

 #### Ward
-Auxiliary [Ward] [Fire/Ice/Earth/Sky/Light/Dark, see Special]
+Auxiliary [Elemental] [Fire/Ice/Earth/Sky/Light/Dark, see Special]
 Action: Minor
 Prerequisites: None
 Range: Long
 Targets: 1 Ally
 Cost: 1 MP
 Duration: Until used or combat ends
-Effect: Any hostile Abilities of the ward’s type attacks against an affected ally has its multiplier reduced by 1.
+Effect: Choose an element you are [Elementally Attuned](#elemental-attunement) to.
+Any hostile Abilities of the ward’s type attacks against an affected ally has its multiplier reduced by 1.
-Special: You can select this ability multiple times.
-Each time you do, choose one of the following: Ice and Fire, Earth and Sky, Light and Dark.
-You may make this Ward protect against the chosen type of damage.
-You cannot use a given element that you haven’t yet chosen.
+Special: The first time you gain an Ability with the [Elemental] tag, you also automatically gain the Elemental Attunement Power once.
+You may only choose elements that you have the corresponding Elemental Attunement to when using this Ability.
 Description: A simple form of protection.
 This can represent a rune of protection, re-calibrating energy shields, banishing elemental spirits to deny foes needed energy, and similar defensive measures.

 ## Tier 2